rscopic/obsidian-vault-nickname/README.md

 > [!IMPORTANT]
 > 🚨 Vault Nickname must be installed in each vault where you wish to see other vault nicknames from.
 >
 > This is required because plugins can only affect the user interface of vaults where they're installed.
-If a vault doesn't need a nickname but needs to see other vault's nicknames, install the plugin and clear its vault nickname field.
+If a vault doesn't need a nickname itself, but needs to see other vaults' nicknames, you may still install the plugin and simply clear the nickname field for the already-correct vault.

 ## Plugin settings:
 ![The plugin's settings.
 The nickname overrides the name shown in the bottom left.](docs/media/vault-nickname-settings.png)